-We have a unique opportunity to partner with a group of San Quentin inmates who were all incarcerated as teens, have grown up in prison, and founded Kid C.A.T.
+Dominican has a unique opportunity to partner with a group of San Quentin inmates who were incarcerated as teens, have grown up in prison, and founded Kid C.A.T.
 (Creating Awareness Together).

 YMCA Youth Court is a Diversion Program designed to help at risk teens and their families through a challenging time with the Restorative Justice approach to assist families with a positive experience.
 Youth Court is designed to educate youth about the juvenile justice system.
 Through direct participation, Youth Court addresses each juvenile's responsibility for his or her behavior and holds them accountable to their community and peers.
 Dominican service-learning students have the opportunity to become case workers to support individual youth in completing the restorative program determined by a jury of their Peers.

 "The Peer Court program that the YMCA was proposing as our service-learning project was mainly implemented by young offenders, a fact that I hard time believing could be functional and effective in the struggle for youth advocacy.
 It was not until the coordinators of Peer Court, Don Carney and Ally Fabian explained the background of Peer Court that I began to realize how close minded I was.
 When you go through Peer Court you start off as the one on trial, then you are given jury hours which allows you to serve on the court and assist in another person’s trial.
 I realized that I had been a juror long before I had even heard of Peer Court."
 Dominican student, Spring CLQ 3380/81

 "In the beginning of the semester, I was not aware of the classroom content or curriculum.
 All I knew was that it dealt with social change and that it was a service learning course.
 As the semester went forward, I learned that it was much more than that.
 As a person who had friends that went through the judicial system, I thought I knew everything about it.
 As anyone else who has not studied the judicial system in depth, I learned of missing voids." - Dominican student, Spring CLQ 3380/81